microsoft/fluentui/rfcs/react-components/convergence/slot-render-as.md

 ### Pros

 1. It allows us to pass the slot's default `children` to the render function, because it doesn't require overriding the default children.
-This fixes https://github.com/microsoft/fluentui/issues/27089.

    ```jsx
    <AccordionHeader